kmill/knotfolio/readme.md

 * J. C. Cha and C. Livingston, LinkInfo: Table of Knot Invariants, http://www.indiana.edu/~linkinfo, August 18, 2019.

-The program was written with support of the Simons Foundation.
+The program was written with support of the Simons Foundation and NSF RTG grant DMS-1344991.

 ## Running code locally